 - Find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point. - Hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships through options events, assemblies and group discussions and taster events. - Understand how to make applications for the full range of academic and technical courses.

 Management of Provider Access Requests

 Procedure

-A provider wishing to request access should contact Dr Kirsty Verney, Deputy Head of Sixth Form (Careers and HE), 01730 268323, kverney@churcherscollege.com.
+A provider wishing to request access should contact Dr Kirsty Verney, Deputy Head of Sixth Form (Futures), 01730 268323, kverney@churcherscollege.com ideally at least a term in advance.

 Opportunities for Access